OttaviaE/implicitMeasures/README.md

 Six different algorithms for the computation of the IAT effect, the so-called *D-score*, are available (Greenwald, Nosek, and Banaji 2003).
-The six different algorithms differentiate themselves for the treatment of the extreme fast responses and for the strategy used for replacing the error responses.
+The six algorithms differentiate themselves for the treatment of the extreme fast responses and for the strategy used for replacing the error responses.
 Different mistakes can be made during the computation of the *D-score*, which can raise replicability issues of the results.
 On top of that, many researchers fail to report the exact algorithm they have used for computing the *D-score*, raising again replicability issues (Ellithorpe, Ewoldsen, and Velez 2015).

 `implicitMeasures` includes the following functions: